 “I got it,” he insists.

-I tuck my blond hair behind my ears and scowl.
+I tuck my blond hair behind my ears and frown.
 “OK, but I’m not helpless.”

 “I know you’re not.
 You can grab my mini lighter from the glove box.”

 “Gee thanks, that really makes me feel useful.”

 Wearing a lopsided grin, he replies, “That’s what I’m here for.”